 I wanna love you though it could prove to be unwise,

-On February 28, 2002, Madonna announces she will make her West End stage debut in David Williamson’s play Up For Grabs which will open on May 23, 2002 at Wyndhams Theatre in London, England and will have a 10-week run: it is her first stage role in 14 years since Speed-The-Plow in 1988.
+On February 28 2002, Madonna announced that she would make her West End stage debut in David Williamson’s play Up For Grabs.
+The production would open on May 23, 2002 at Wyndhams Theatre in London, and have a 10-week run.

 On January 26, 2007, Madonna’s second live album, The Confessions Tour was released by Warner Bros.
 Records.
 It was recorded at Wembley Arena in London, and was released in both CD and DVD formats.
 The DVD was directed by Jonas Åkerlund.